AML-Project-Group/impersonation_detection/Papers.md

 ###### **On Evaluation of Network Intrusion Detection Systems  (Verma, Ranga) - 2018 - CIDDS-001**
 This paper does not analyse the AWID dataset, yet it can be interesting as it applies different algorithms, supervised and unsupervised, from DT to DNN.

+###### **Multistage System-based Machine Learning Techniques for Intrusion Detection in WiFi Network (Vu Viet Thang et alii) - 2019 - AWID - impersonation, flooding, injection - 35 features**
+Through an Artificial Neural Network, 35 features have been extracted and used.
+This paper proposes an incremental semisupervised graph-based clustering and a fast outliers detection method based on local density score and K-means clustering.
+The overall accuracy is 98.9%